Ksenofanex/written-pronunciation/README.md

 # written-pronunciation

-Altough you can view this project on the site, it's no longer active or maintained.
+Although you can view this project on the site, it's no longer active or maintained.
 It's been archived for future references.

 ***